Rkn21/BetterCellMapper/README.md

 - Uses the Google Geolocation API to estimate the tower's latitude and longitude.
 - Opens the location in Google Maps.
 For French networks (MCC 208) additional links to **Cartoradio** and **CouvertureMobile** are provided.
 - Stores your Google API key locally using the extension options page.
+- Caches tower lists and reuses them when the map hasn't moved significantly to reduce network requests.

 ![Extension screenshot](CM_screen.png)